 We love to see the happy faces of the children as they get to school on time to play with their friends before sitting down together, ready to learn.
 Children who do not get to school on time or miss some days of school altogether find it more difficult to make friends and to catch up on their learning.

 Please remember that our school day starts promptly at 8.40am and children who are late miss the beginning of their reading session, an important skill for them to learn.

 We know that sometimes your child may be unable to attend because they feel unwell.

-In this case please contact the school office and leave a message telling us your child’s name, their class and the reason they are not at school, preferably before 9am each day.
+In this case please contact the school office and leave a message on the attendance line telling us your child’s name, their class and the reason they are not at school, preferably before 9am each day.
 Some parents think that their child may be better off at home if they are ill, but generally we are happy to have them in school and will keep a close eye on them to make sure that they are ok, if you ask us to.
 We have also produced a helpful leaflet to help you to decide whether your child is well enough to come to school which can be downloaded below.
 We use NHS guidance to advise and you can access this yourself by clicking here.